Overlooked Dietary Pigment May Hold The Key To Restoring Lost Vision

 Overlooked Dietary Pigment May Hold The Key To Restoring Lost Vision about Eye Vitality Plus

 The macula is a tiny area near the center of the retina that allows us to have sharp central vision.
-It has a high concentration of photoreceptor cells that detect light, and it consumes high amounts of oxygen.
+It has a high concentration of photoreceptor cells that detect light and consume large amounts of oxygen.
 These factors make it vulnerable to damage by free radicals.

 Free radicals can thin and break down macular tissue.
-When this happens, vision may be distorted in the early stages of ARMD in one or more ways.
+When this happens, vision may be distorted in one or more ways.

 • straight lines appear wavy